Tensor feature hallucination for few-shot learning: Related work

 \subsection{On our contribution}

-Our work falls within this latter line of research and we focus on generating synthetic data in the \emph{feature space}.
-However, we are the first to train a model to generate \emph{tensor features} instead of vector features in few-shot learning, exploiting the spatial and structural properties of tensors.
-More importantly, we show that a \emph{simple loss function} can provide significant performance gain, challenging approaches that use overly complex generative models.
+Our work falls within generating synthetic data in the \emph{feature space}.
+However, we are the first to train a model to generate \emph{tensor features} instead of vector features in few-shot learning, exploiting the spatial and structural properties of tensors (\autoref{sec:tensor_hallucination}).
+This allows us to use a \emph{simple reconstruction loss} between the generated tensors and their class prototype (\autoref{sec:training_loss}), while still outperforming methods using overly complex generative models.

 Our model bears similarities to a VAE~\cite{VAE}, also used by VI-Net~\cite{VIFSL}.
 Our \emph{conditioner} and \emph{hallucinator} networks play a similar role to encoder and decoder, respectively.
 However, rather than predicting the variance and imposing a prior distribution in the latent space, we condition the model on \emph{class prototypes}, also represented by tensor features, and we use the same prototypes in the reconstruction loss.